cedlemo/ctypes-stubs-generation-notes/README.md

  (libraries base stdio configurator))
 ```

-The `discover.exe` creates different files that will be used to pass flags during
+The `discover.exe` binary creates different files that will be used to pass flags during
 the compilation steps of both C and OCaml binaries.
 Those flags are of two types:
 * cflags: compiler parameters (flags) that can be for example [`-pthread`](https://stackoverflow.com/questions/2127797/significance-of-pthread-flag-when-compiling) and include directories information (`-I/usr/lib/libffi-3.2.1/include`).
 Those flags are used in the early stage of the C compilation process, the [*preprocessing* step](https://stackoverflow.com/questions/6264249/how-does-the-compilation-linking-process-work).